-ReLEx SMIILE is the latest generation of the refractive surgeries.
+ReLEx SMIILE is the latest generation of laser refractive surgery.
 This method is known as the least invasive treatment for myopia and astigmatism, and the most important advantage of this method is that no peeling on the cornea is performed.

-In the ReLEx SMILE technique, at a depth of 110 to 130 microns, the cornea is made up of two slices.
-These two cuts form a lens tissue inside the cornea which by removing the lens through a 2-4 mm incision of the cornea is reshaped and the refractive error is corrected.
+In this technique, two incisions are created at a depth of 110 to 130 microns of the cornea.
+These two incisions form a lens tissue inside the cornea.
+By removing the lens through a 2-4 mm incision, the cornea is reshaped and the refractive error is corrected.
 This surgical procedure is the best choice for all patients with astigmatism and myopia.
-In this method, myopia can be corrected 0.5 to 10 diopter and astigmatism can be corrected up to 5 diopter, provided that the condition of the cornea is suitable for this surgical procedure.
+In this method, myopia can be corrected 0.5 to 10 diopters and astigmatism can be corrected up to 5 diopters, provided that the condition of the cornea is suitable for this surgical procedure.

 In this method, a femtosecond laser is used for cutting, and unlike other refractive surgical procedures, there is no need for an excimer laser.
 In this surgery, due to entering the least amount of energy into the cornea, recovery and healing of the cornea will be faster, although the patient's vision is slowly improving, and it takes between one to six weeks and sometimes two months to complete the vision.